bmarmolejo/brainstation-capstone-project/README.md

 - *Social Sharing:* Enable users to share their wine predictions and recommendations on social media platforms, fostering community engagement and attracting more users to the app.

+- Wine Inventory Integration: Develop a model for wineries and wine retailers to include their inventory in the app.
+This will allow EnoBot to provide specific wine recommendations based on the available stock.
+For wineries, the model can be trained with data on chemical composition and other factors to predict wine quality.

 ### Phase 3

 - *Friends and Community:* Enable users to connect with other wine enthusiasts within the app.
 Users can add friends, share recommendations, and view friends' wine-tasting activities.